-The online applications for Spring 2018 open on November 20, 2017, and are at the links for each campus below.
+The online applications for Summer 2018 open on February 20, 2018, and are at the links for each campus below.
 Students should only apply using ONE of the links below, which will be their primary institution.
 Students planning to register for courses at more than one institution will indicate all institutions they wish to take courses from when course information is filled out on the application, and registration for courses at other institutions will be initiated by the primary institution once the application is submitted.

-Applications must be received on campus before the Close of Business on the first day of the semester (Spring 2018: January 8, 2018).
-Applications received on campus after this date will not be considered.
+Applications for Summer 2018 must be received on campus before the Close of Business on the first day of the summer session the course takes place during.
+Due to the nature of the summer semester, each institution has a variety of summer sessions with different start and end dates, so start dates may vary.
+Applications received on campus after the first day of the summer session for the course will not be considered for Summer semesters.
 Students must also submit the additional submission requirements listed below.
 Please note that students registering near the deadline may encounter some difficulties related to class availability, course materials, etc. It is in the best interest of students to apply early in the application period, as an indication of interest does not guarantee future enrollment.

 Students will need to create a login for the application system.
 If students have previously filled out an undergraduate application online, they will use that login for the HSDC application.